-- Remove dirt and dust from wood regularly.
-Using a soft cloth or similarly gentle dust-collecting tool, gently wipe the entire surface, being careful to follow the grain.
+- 3. Remove dirt and dust from wood regularly.
+Using a lint free rag, gently wipe the entire surface, being careful to follow the grain.

-- Never apply polishes over dirty wood.
+- 5. Never apply polishes over dirty wood.
 Before polishing, wipe away all dirt, dust or spills.
-Applying over dirty wood only makes the problem worse, and can lead to scratches and even worse damage.
+Applying over dirty wood only makes the problem worse and can lead to scratches and even worse damage.